Skip to main content

 }

-This provider block is generated on the fly whenever a terragrunt command is run, and provides the necessary configuration for the AWS provider to discover the credentials that have been made available to the environment by the configure-aws-credentials GitHub Action.
+This provider block is dynamically generated during the execution of any terragrunt command and supplies the AWS provider with the required configuration to discover credentials made available by the pipelines.

 generate "cloudflare_provider" {